-Each year, staff reviews numerous legislative proposals at the local, state and federal levels to identify opportunities that further the Midpeninsula Regional Open Space District's (District) mission, strategic goals, action plan priorities, and key projects.
-Though most bills are considered on a case-by-case basis, the annual Board-approved Legislative Program provides a publicly available, transparent, and proactive summary of issues to guide legislative activities for each coming session.
-The Legislative, Funding, and Public Affairs Committee (LFPAC) will receive an overview of the Draft 2022 Legislative Program (Attachment 1) and have an opportunity to comment on the legislative policy proposals.
-Staff will incorporate LFPAC comments into the draft documents before presenting the final Legislative Program for full Board consideration in January 2022.
-Fiscal impacts, if any, of individual legislative priorities and initiatives will be presented to LFPAC and the Board as they emerge.
+Each year, staff reviews numerous legislative proposals at the local, state, and federal levels to identify opportunities that further the Midpeninsula Regional Open Space District's (District) mission, strategic and action plan priorities, and key projects.
+Though most bills are considered on a case-by-case basis, the annual Board-approved Legislative Program provides a publicly accessible, transparent, and proactive summary of priorities and policies to guide legislative activities for the year.
+The Legislative, Funding, and Public Affairs Committee (LFPAC) received an overview of the Draft 2022 Legislative Program on December 14, 2021 and provided comment and guidance on the legislative policy proposals.
+Staff incorporated LFPAC comments into the revised 2022 Legislative Program (Attachment 1) now under consideration by the full Board.